1961 Dime Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 3. Is my 1961 dime made of silver?

 The silver content provides a baseline melt value that changes with silver market prices.
-Even heavily worn examples retain value from their precious metal content, though condition and features like Full Bands designation can increase value substantially above the silver melt price.
+Even heavily worn examples retain value from their precious metal content, though the Full Bands designation and high grade can increase value substantially above the silver melt price.